7thAAC/7thAAC.github.io/index.md

 If you wish to give a contributed talk, please send your title and abstract to [Santiago Barrera Acevedo](mailto:santiago.barrera.acevedo@monash.edu?subject=Student%20funding%20application%20for%20AAC) by the 3rd of November.
 Contributed talks will be 20 minutes plus questions.
 Please use simple LaTeX format (avoiding macros - think arXiv abstract format).

-**Note, you do not need to have your title/abstract ready in order to register.** If we do not receive an abstract by the 3rd of November, we will simply assume that you have decided not to give a talk - don't let this hold you back!
+**Note, you do not need to have your title/abstract ready in order to register.** If we do not receive an abstract by the 3rd of November, we will simply assume that you have decided not to give a talk.